 This partnership with Aero Precision has allowed Ballistic to release it’s own branded AR-15 upper and lower.

-With the 2020 gun rush, Ballistic has seen exponential growth and their future as a company looks bright!
+With the 2020 gun rush, Ballistic has seen exponential growth and its future as a company looks bright!

 Ballistic Advantage & Aero Precision